slateci/slate-catalog-incubator/charts/globus-connect-v5/README.md

 * Create a new client secret and record the secret (this is the only time it will be displayed)
 * Either:
   * Install [globus connect 5.4](https://docs.globus.org/globus-connect-server/v5/quickstart/#gcsv5-install) on a system
-  * Or run `podman run  -it  --rm hub.opensciencegrid.org/slate/globus-connect-v5-setup:0.1  ` to get a container with globus connect 5.4 installed
+  * Or run `docker run  -it  --rm hub.opensciencegrid.org/slate/globus-connect-v5-setup:0.1  ` to get a container with globus connect 5.4 installed
 * Use the container or the system to run